NOVA MEDICAL CENTERS – NOTICE OF PRIVACY PRACTICES

 Research: Under certain circumstances, we may use and disclose PHI for research purposes.
 For example a research project may involve comparing the health and recovery of all patients that had the same condition but received different treatments or medications.
 All research projects are governed by federal rules and are subject to a special approval process that balances the benefits of a proposed research project with the privacy issues of using PHI.
 However, this approval process is not required when we allow PHI about you to be reviewed by people who are preparing a research project and who want to look at information about patients with specific medical needs, so long as the PHI does not leave Nova’s control.

 Workers’ Compensation / Medical Surveillance: If you have a workers’ compensation claim, are treated for a work-place illness or injury, or are evaluated as part of a workplace medical surveillance program, your PHI may be used and disclosed to comply with laws related to workers’ compensation, OSHA, MSHA and other similar laws and to meet other requirements.
-This may include disclosure to state agencies; insurance carriers; your employer, and third-party administrators that handle administrative activities for your employer.
+This may include disclosure to state agencies, insurance carriers, your employer and third-party administrators that handle administrative activities for your employer or insurance carrier.

 As Required By Law: We will disclose your PHI to authorities when required to do so by federal, state or local law.
 Examples of these requirements include the following: In response to a court order, subpoena, warrant, summons or similar process; to identify or locate a suspect, fugitive, material witness, or missing person; about the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement; in mandatory reporting situations, including when there is reason to suspect domestic, child or elder abuse or neglect; about a death we believe may be the result of criminal conduct; about criminal conduct at a Nova facility; and in emergency circumstances to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.
 In addition, the results of certain tests required for employment purposes may be disclosed to your employer or public health authority.
 For example, test results required to meet certain Department of Transportation, OSHA and other legally required workplace medical surveillance reporting requirements.